Structures of DPAGT1 explain glycosylation disease mechanisms and advance TB antibiotic design

-Protein N-glycosylation is a widespread post-translational modification.
-The first committed step in this process is catalysed by dolichyl-phosphate N-acetylglucosamine-phosphotransferase DPAGT1 (GPT/E.C.
-18.104.22.168).
-Missense DPAGT1 variants cause congenital myasthenic syndrome and disorders of glycosylation.
-In addition, naturally-occurring bactericidal nucleoside analogues such as tunicamycin are toxic to eukaryotes due to DPAGT1 inhibition, preventing their clinical use.
-Our structures of DPAGT1 with the substrate UDP-GlcNAc and tunicamycin reveal substrate binding modes, suggest a mechanism of catalysis, provide an understanding of how mutations modulate activity (thus causing disease) and allow design of non-toxic "lipid-altered" tunicamycins.
-The structure-tuned activity of these analogues against several bacterial targets allowed the design of potent antibiotics for Mycobacterium tuberculosis, enabling treatment in vitro, in cellulo and in vivo, providing a promising new class of antimicrobial drug.
+Summary Protein glycosylation is a widespread post-translational modification.
+The first committed step to the lipid-linked glycan used for this process is catalysed by dolichyl-phosphate N-acetylglucosamine-phosphotransferase DPAGT1 (GPT/E.C.
+220.127.116.11).
+Missense DPAGT1 variants cause congenital myasthenic syndrome and congenital disorders of glycosylation.
+In addition, naturally-occurring bactericidal nucleoside analogues such as tunicamycin are toxic to eukaryotes due to DPAGT1 inhibition, preventing their clinical use as antibiotics.
+However, little is known about the mechanism or the effects of disease-associated mutations in this essential enzyme.
+Our structures of DPAGT1 with the substrate UDP-GlcNAc and tunicamycin reveal substrate binding modes, suggest a mechanism of catalysis, provide an understanding of how mutations modulate activity (and thus cause disease) and allow design of non-toxic ‘lipid-altered’ tunicamycins.
+The structure-tuned activity of these analogues against several bacterial targets allowed design of potent antibiotics for Mycobacterium tuberculosis , enabling treatment in vitro , in cellulo and in vivo thereby providing a promising new class of antimicrobial drug.
+Highlights Structures of DPAGT1 with UDP-GlcNAc and tunicamycin reveal mechanisms of catalysis DPAGT1 mutants in patients with glycosylation disorders modulate DPAGT1 activity Structures, kinetics and biosynthesis reveal role of lipid in tunicamycin Lipid-altered, tunicamycin analogues give non-toxic antibiotics against TB